UBCHREST/ablate/docs/content/radiationFormulation/index.md

 ## Scaling

+Early scaling tests indicate that the radiation solver is scalable.
+Further scaling tests will be performed on Quartz.

     /** To transport a particle from one location to another, this simply happens within a coordinate field.
 The particle is transported to a different rank based on its coordinates every time Migrate
      * is called.
 The initialization particle field can have a field of coordinates that the DMLocatePoints function reads from in order to build the local storage of ray segments.
 This field could be